ahallrq/coreutils/README.md

 ✗|realpath|Returns the resolved absolute or relative path for a file ✗|rm|Removes (deletes) files
 ✗|rmdir|Removes empty directories
-✗|shred|"Overwrites a file to hide its contents ✗|sync|Flushes file system buffers
+✗|shred|Overwrites a file to hide its contents ✗|sync|Flushes file system buffers
 ✗|touch|Changes file timestamps
-✗|truncate|Shrink or extend the size of a file to the specified size ✗|vdir|"Is exactly like ""ls -l -b"".
-(Files are by default listed in long format.)"
+✗|truncate|Shrink or extend the size of a file to the specified size ✗|vdir|Is exactly like "ls -l -b".
+(Files are by default listed in long format.)
 ✗|b2sum|Computes and checks Blake2 message digest
 ✗|base32|base32 encodes or decodes data and prints to standard output ✗|base64|base64 encodes or decodes data and prints to standard output